gpassaretta/gpassaretta.github.io/_pages/about.md

 About
 ======

 Giampiero Passaretta is Assistant Professor at the [Department of Political and Social Sciences](https://www.upf.edu/web/universitat/-/departament-de-ciencies-politiques-i-socials) at [Universitat Pompeu Fabra](https://www.upf.edu) (Spain).
-Previously, he held research positions at _Trinity College Dublin_, _European University Institute_ _Stockholm University_, and was a member of the [Centre for Interdisciplinary Educational Research (CIDER)](https://www.leibniz-bildung.de/en/cider/).
+Previously, he held research positions at _Trinity College Dublin_, _European University Institute_, and _Stockholm University.
+Currently, he is the director of the [Research Master in Sociology and Demography](https://www.upf.edu/web/mastersociologydemography)at Univesitat Pompeu Fabra.

 His research focuses on the formation and the evolution of education and labour market inequalities in Western societies .
 Recently, he developed a specific interest in the causal effect of schooling on learning inequality, and in the disparities in labour market attainment of the educational elite.